Compliance

 To enable prompt detection and corrective action in the event of legal violations, the Company and some of its subsidiaries maintain compliance hotlines for their employees and those of contractor companies.

-Based on internal regulations, when whistleblowing is received, the content is reported to the relevant officers, including the chairman and president, and an investigation is launched under the responsibility of the general manager of the Legal & Corporate Affairs Department.
+Based on internal regulations, when whistleblowing is received, the content is reported to the relevant officers, including the chairman and CEO, and an investigation is launched under the responsibility of the general manager of the Legal & Corporate Affairs Department.
 The investigation results and any necessary corrective and recurrence prevention measures are reported to the officers.
 Individuals who identify themselves when conducting whistleblowing are also informed of the investigation results.

 To ensure that employees do not hesitate to use the system, they are informed through the intranet, posters, and training that the identity of those conducting whistleblowing is strictly confidential and that whistleblowing can be conducted even if the employee is not sure if the matter constitutes a legal violation.

-In fiscal 2022, the Group recorded 227 reports via its whistleblower systems.
+In fiscal 2023, the Group recorded 341 reports via its whistleblower systems.

 Compliance with Competition Laws